risingtideresearch/framedash/README.md

 ### Defining a New Parameter

 A key feature of framedash is the ability to match incoming CAN frames to a template called a Parameter Definition and extract the value of a byte or several bytes.
 Frames can be matched based on either their Arbitration ID or PGN in combination with any number of byte values in the data field.
 The Parameter Definition also specifies a byte position or range of byte positions in the data field to extract and display in the Live Parameter Table.
-Pressing `n` opens the New Parameter dialog.
+Pressing `n` opens the New Parameter dialog. **Any user dialog can be aborted at any time using the Tab key.**

 #### Parameter Name
 Names can be any string up to 20 characters, including spaces.
 This is the text that is displayed next to the extracted value in the Live Parameter Table.